Chase77777/AML_2019_Group3/README.md

 Adaptive Moment Estimation (Adam) multiply a positive factor to the learning rate and moving averages of the gradient.
 In addition to storing an exponentially decaying average of past squared gradients vt, Adam also keeps an exponentially decaying average of past gradients mt similar to momentum.
 Whereas momentum can be seen as a ball running down a slope, Adam behaves like a heavy ball with friction, which thus prefers flat minima in the error surface We compute the decaying averages of past mt and past vt squared gradients. mt and vt are estimates of the first moment (the mean) and the second moment (the uncentered variance) of the gradients respectively, hence the name of the method.

 <p align="center"> <img src="Adam_GD.png" width="900" height="480"></p>

-Based on results of our experiments, the Adam approach has much higher computational cost compare to Momentum.
-With the same learning rate eta1(6.5) eta2(0.3） eta3（0.005) and same initialised weights at (400.1,400.1), it takes 1894 steps to reach the same global minima(-935.33) whereas momentum only takes 117 steps.
-This might due to the complication of the Egg holder surface contains multi-minima bottom points.

 **Adam Experiment Result Table**